Trooper (band): 2010 onwards

-In November 2021, founding members Ra McGuire and Brian Smith announced their retirement.
+On May 18, 2023 at the National Music Centre in Calgary, Alberta, Trooper was inducted into the Canadian Music Hall of Fame.
+Trooper was also inducted into Canada's Walk of Fame at the Rock of Fame event on September 28, 2023 at Massey Hall, Toronto.

+Trooper was inducted into the BC Entertainment Hall of Fame and unveiled their StarWalk star in front of the Commodore Ballroom in Vancouver B.C. on September 6, 2024.
+Twenty former and current band members attended.
 With Smith and McGuire's encouragement and blessing, Trooper continues to perform with Gogo, Scott Brown, and Clayton Hill, the longest running members of the band.
-Longtime Trooper guitar tech Steve Crane takes the lead guitar position, and well-known west coast singer David Steele performs lead vocals.
+Longtime west coast musician and Trooper guitar tech Steve Crane takes the lead guitar position, and international recording artist Paul Laine performs lead vocals.

-2023

-During the March 13, 2023 television broadcast of the Juno Awards it was announced that Trooper will be inducted into the Canadian Music Hall of Fame in a ceremony at the National Music Centre in Calgary in May.